dialogic-godot/documentation/documentation/creating-extensions.md

 ```

 *The above event might be saved as `[print text="Some text to print" in_game="true"]`*

+## 4.1 Custom Saving & Loading Syntax

+You can implement custom saving syntax by overriding the function `to_text() -> String` and `from_text(timeline_event: String)`.
+The `is_valid_event(event_name: String) -> bool` needs to be override too, if you want to quickly check if the event name is correct.

+When is custom saving and loading useful?
+If your shortcode has a special text syntax or is converting between values, map a word to an integer.
-*You can implement a custom saving syntax by overriding `to_text() -> String`, `from_text(@string)` and `is_valid_event(@string) -> bool`.
-This is what the text-, character-, choice-, condition-, and variable events do, so take a look at them if this is something you are interested in.*
+This is what the text-, character-, choice-, condition-, and variable events do, so take a look at them if this is something you are interested in.

 #### 5. Editor fields:

-Your event is now fully functional, but in the visual editor, it is still only blank.
-You will need to override the `build_event_editor()` method to define the fields/texts that will show on the event.
+Your event is now fully functional, but in the visual editor, it is still blank.
+You will need to override the `build_event_editor()` method to define the fields/texts that will appear on the event.

 ```gdscript
 func build_event_editor() -> void: